Allium vineale L.

 Flowering - May - July.

-Habitat - Disturbed sites, margins of mesic and upland forests, pastures, cultivated fields, roadsides, railroads.
+Habitat - Disturbed sites, forest margins, pastures, cultivated fields, roadsides, railroads.

 Origin - Native to Europe and Asia.